zrierc/syntheticode/README.md

 # CDK TypeScript project

-This is a boilerplate project for CDK development with TypeScript.
-Please check another branch/tag for actual projects.
+This CDK project builds an ECS Cluster with one task definition that run task on instance that are AWS-Managed using Fargate.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+> The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Output

+- `Service Name` = ECS Service name

 ## Useful commands